xaionaro/reform/README.md

 This project just adds some functionality to the upstream ORM.
 You shouldn't use this fork unless you want to use this functionality.

+Added functionality:
+* `ModelName.Select()` — a wrapper for SelectRows() and NextRow(): it makes a query and collects the result into a slice.
+See example below.

 ## Quick start

 `1`.
 Create a model